snkas/ns3-basic-sim-intro/chapters/11_further_readings.md

 ## General computer networks

-- For general introduction computer network concepts (Bachelor level), the open-source book:
+- For a general introduction to computer network concepts (Bachelor level), the following open-source book is quite useful:
   An Introduction to Computer Networks by Peter L Dordal. http://intronetworks.cs.luc.edu/current/html/index.html